Sweet Date Loaf

-That’s why I like this loaf.
+That’s why I like this Sweet Date Loaf.
 It has a few other flavors going on that go well with dates, but it’s mainly just jam-packed with the sweet fruit.

 1) Remove seeds from dates and roughly chop them.
 Then add them to a bowl with the orange liqueur.
 Let sit for at least 20 minutes.

 2) In the bowl of a stand mixer (or in a large mixing bowl), cream together the butter and brown sugar until it's light and fluffy.

 3) In a separate small bowl, mix together flour, baking soda, baking powder, cinnamon, nutmeg, and salt.

 4) Once butter and sugar is creamed together, add in egg, vanilla, and orange zest.
 Mix until smooth on low.

 5) Add in dry ingredients in 1/3 batches.
 In between each batch, stir in half of the orange juice.

 6) Once the batter is formed, try not to overmix it.
 Then stir in dates with orange liqueur and walnuts.
 Stir until just combined.

 7) Spoon batter into a loaf pan that's been buttered and lightly coated with flour.